How to give cryptocurrency as a gift (with concrete examples)

 #1 – Paper wallet

 If you’re looking for a simple and inexpensive solution, a “paper wallet” remains a classic option.
-You generate a public address and a private key, which you print out (with a QR code) on a piece of paper.
-You then send the cryptocurrency to that address, and hand over the printed wallet to the intended recipient.
-The advantage is that there’s no additional hardware cost, and the recipient can see their access “physically.”
-The downside is that, ultimately, they’ll have to import these keys into a digital wallet to perform transactions.
-So it’s vital to explain how to do that.
+You generate a public address and a private key, which you then print out (with a QR code) on a piece of paper.
+You send the cryptocurrency to that address and hand over the printed wallet to the intended recipient.
+The advantage is that there’s no additional hardware cost and the recipient can “physically” see their access.
+The downside is that, ultimately, they’ll have to import these keys into a digital wallet if they want to perform transactions.
+It’s therefore vital to explain how to do that.

 #2 – Hardware wallet